 Consumables – The beauty in consumable gifts is that they don’t last.
 Make a batch of your famous cookies, put together a picnic basket with their favourite treats or simply buy them the best bottle of their drink of choice.
 I guarantee you, they will love it.

-E-Books (or real books that can be passed along when they’re done) – Books are easy to re-gift so they make the perfect present for minimalists.
-E-Books are also great, for obvious reasons, they don’t take any space.
+E-Books or Audiobooks (or real books that can be passed along when they’re done) – Books are easy to re-gift so they make the perfect present for minimalists.
+E-Books or Audiobooks are also great, for obvious reasons, they don’t take any space.

-Donate to their favourite charity – If all else fails, a donation in their name to the organization they support will surely be appreciated.
+Donate to their favourite charity – If all else fails, a donation in their name to an organization they support will surely be appreciated.

-Label Maker – Your organized friend, if she doesn’t have one already, will absolutely love a good versatile label maker like this one DYMO Label Maker or this one: Brother Label Maker.
+Label Maker – Your organized friend, if she doesn’t have one already, will absolutely love a good versatile label maker.
 Having a good label maker can help with the finishing touches of organizing.

 Gift Card for organization supplies – It should be to any store he usually buys his supplies, but if you want something really special, why not try The Container Store?
 The amount you’ll pay will be in US dollars, but they do deliver in Canada.
 In case you didn’t know, that place is like a candy store for people that like to organize stuff.

 A beautiful calendar – My favourites are definitely from Rifle Paper and Co (available at Chapters-Indigo) and I use them as rotating wall art, so I don’t mind paying a bit more for them.
+Or you could pick one of my own here.
 There are tons of beautiful and useful ones out there, so pick one that fits with his or her style.

-2017 Planner – Last year in search of a weekly planner that would fit all my needs, I decided to create one, and I have to say I’m ecstatic with the results.
-It’s now for sale, so if your friend is looking for a functional planner to print on their own and add to their arsenal of productivity tools, then please check it out my new shop.
+Printable Planner – A few years back, in search of a weekly planner that would fit all my needs, I decided to create one, and I have to say I’m ecstatic with the results.
+It’s now for sale, so if your friend is looking for a functional planner to print on their own and add to their arsenal of productivity tools, then please check it out my shop [Update – current year available].

 Cleaning Services – Your mom says she really enjoys cleaning, but she may need a break from time to time.
 Why not offer her professional cleaning services for a really huge task or for a specific event like a good deep cleaning before she hosts the family?
 Check availability and reviews in your area.

 Cleaning Caddy – Just like a gift basket, but with a purpose.
-Choose high quality products that they might not get otherwise, like Castile Soap.
-Or even better, create homemade and easy on the environment cleaning products from Clean my space or Queen of Green proven recipes.
+Choose high-quality products that they might not get otherwise.
+Or even better, create homemade and easy on the environment cleaning products from Clean my space-proven recipes.